 In order to be considered for the program applicants must be eligible for ACAD membership but need not be a current member.
 ACAD is an individual membership organization for academic leaders who rank above a department chair and below the president and work with academics at accredited two-year or four-year colleges and universities.
 Additionally, all information below must be included in the application in order to be considered.

-Applicants should submit the following electronically to email@example.com with “ACAD Fellows Applicant” in the subject line, no later than 12 noon (EDT), Friday, July 19, 2019:
+Applicants should submit the following electronically to email@example.com with “ACAD Fellows Applicant” in the subject line, 12 noon (EDT) Friday, August 27, 2021:

 - An abbreviated curriculum vitae (3 pages maximum)